Down To Earth Discipleship . Getting real with issues facing young Christians today

 Are there other issues raised in the last paragraph above?

-As well as sharing new family relationships in Christ we progressively come to share new values.
-These have implications for our behaviour and lifestyle in discipleship.
+As well as sharing new family relationships in Christ we progressively come to share new values that derive from a Christian worldview.
+These (or any) values have implications for our behaviour and lifestyle in discipleship.
 They can make us quite countercultural.
+Periodically we need to review our core values and check that our ideas, behaviour and socialising is in fact aligned with them.

 In any case, the question of people's values and how they are derived and expressed is a major issue driving both economics and politics.
 Christians can easily just go along with the mob, rather than being radical in deriving their values from their roots of faith, and reinforcing one another in sharing those.
 Jesus' words about not being preoccupied with material things, and certainly not letting our attachment to them divert our discipleship, remain true.
 More than that, they are perhaps more important to heed today than ever before.